islahh/jsnad-certification-prep/0_readme.md

 This repository contains summaries of each topic I've studied for the JSNAD certification.
-Following the docs and the course offered by Linux Foundation, with my understanding.

 ## Contents: